universam1/iSpindel/FAQ-Improvements.md

   It certainly does with the commercial version; if you think it's settled, rock/stir your wort and see what happens.

+3. Can the iSpindel be used in a pressurized fermenter?
+  You can try... the default PETling seal is "on the inside" so that it makes a better seal as the pressure inside increases (sodas are carbonated), which is the wrong direction, but the screw theads do make a seal, so...

-3. Why use WiFi instead of BLE?
+4. Why use WiFi instead of BLE?